Morawa Independent School Cluster

 - Literacy and Numeracy & Specialist teachers, ILNNP;

-- School based specialist brass and class music program;
+- School based specialist brass instrumental program and class music program;

 - Aboriginal and non-Aboriginal School Based Traineeships;